Tokyo to Takayama - 13 Days

 Guided sightseeing and walking tours in Tokyo, Kamakura, Lake Kawaguchi, Kyoto, Himeji, Hiroshima, Miyajima Island, Takayama.

-Lake Kawaguchi & Mt Fuji - Kachikachi-yama Ropeway and observatory.
+Lake Kawaguchi and Mt Fuji - Kachikachi-yama Ropeway and Observatory.

 For tours staying at Lake Kawaguchi between 14 Apr – 28 May each year we'll visit to the Fuji Shibazakura (Moss Phlox) Festival with Mt Fuji in the distance.